-As a matter of comity between Sovereigns, the Tribe shall timely honor all court or administratively ordered child support and tax obligations affecting any person who is not a Member who is employed by the Tribe in its Class III gaming operation in Iowa in any capacity and licensed by the Commission.
+As a matter of comity between Sovereigns, the Tribe shall timely honor all court or administratively ordered child support and tax obligations affecting any person employed by the Tribe in Class III gaming in any capacity and licensed by the Commission.
 Orders for child support and tax obligations shall first be presented to the Commission.
 The Commission shall be responsible for ensuring that all such orders are given full force and effect, including the implementation of wage withholding for affected employees.
 Such orders shall be implemented within thirty (30) days of presentation to the Commission.